Micky5991/GT-MP-vehicleInfo/README.md

 _todo_

 ## Known issues
 * In the non-/localized versions are some horn-information missing.
+This will be fixed, when i find the right display name.
+* Not-moddable vehicles have sometimes missing display/localization names.
+This is not fixable

 ## Thanks to
 [SyBozz](https://gt-mp.net/user/2198-sybozz/) for assisting me and collecting some further information